 The Company was included in the consolidated federal and certain state and local income tax returns of Cablevision for the periods presented.
 The income tax expense or benefit presented in the consolidated statements of operations is based upon the taxable income of the Company on a separate tax return basis.
 There is no tax sharing agreement in place between the Company and Cablevision.
 Tax losses generated by the Company and utilized by the Cablevision group have been reflected as deemed capital distributions from the Company to its parent.
-Such distributions amounted to \$20,066 and \$41,066 for the years ended December 31, 2010 is expected to be offset by current year tax losses of the Cablevision group.
+Such distributions amounted to \$20,066 and \$41,066 for the years ended December 31, 2009 and 2008, respectively.
+The Company's estimated taxable income for the year ended December 31, 2010 is expected to be offset by current year tax losses of the Cablevision group.
 As such, a deemed capital contribution of \$52,824 has been recorded for the year ended December 31, 2010.
 The